303 Second St. (at Folsom), 543-7808

 2529 Van Ness (at Union), 771-0445

-This national franchise of fitness centers for women of all sizes and abilities has grown in popularity in recent years due to its demanding 30-minute workout system, which includes exercises on water-based hydraulic machines that provide double-positive push and pull resistance for rewarding results with less overall time.
+This national franchise of fitness centers for women of all sizes and abilities has grown in popularity in recent years because of its demanding 30-minute workout system, which includes exercises on water-based hydraulic machines that provide double-positive push-and-pull resistance for rewarding results in less overall time.

 1001 Brannan (at Division), 552-4653